EnergySaving Modes in Smart Lighting

 Sensors play a crucial role in enhancing the functionality of smart lighting systems, greatly contributing to energy efficiency.
 Motion sensors enable lights to activate only when an individual is present, ensuring illumination is provided only when necessary.
 This feature significantly reduces energy consumption in both residential and commercial settings, as lights do not remain on during unoccupied periods.

-Energy-saving modes in smart lighting systems adjust the brightness and functionality of the lights based on user preferences or environmental conditions, thereby reducing energy consumption while maintaining adequate illumination.
+rt lighting systems adjust the brightness and functionality of the lights based on user preferences or environmental conditions, thereby reducing energy consumption while maintaining adequate illumination.

 What is the difference between traditional lighting and smart lighting?